 So when your league becomes a priority, this can put enormous pressure on you to rack up huge XP totals in a short amount of time.

 This is exhausting and unsustainable in most cases.
 If you begin to associate Duolingo with fatigue, then, over time, you’ll be less inclined to show up and complete your lessons.

-Sadly, I see this happen all the time: users racking up loads of XP for a few weeks, and then disappearing altogether.
-This is what happens when the need to be the best overtakes the desire to learn a language.
+Sadly, I see this happen all the time: users racking up loads of XP for a few weeks, and then disappearing, never to be seen again.

 I can pretty much guarantee you didn’t sign up because of the league system.
 Most likely you signed up because you wanted to learn a language.

 So focus on that, and nothing more.
 It’s easy to get caught up in the gamification of Duolingo, thinking that there’s a correlation between those who finish top of their leagues and their ability in their target languages.

 My advice is to take the league system lightly.
 Don’t prioritise it.
 Simply see it as a bit of fun that adds to your motivation.

-On Duolingo, I believe your Crowns and your streak should be your main focus.
-Collecting Crowns shows you’re progressing in your target language, and a solid streak shows you’re developing a strong language-learning habit.
+On Duolingo, I believe your crowns and your streak should be your main focus.
+Collecting crowns shows you’re progressing in your target language, and a solid streak shows you’re developing a strong language-learning habit.

 And don’t forget that fluency in your target language will depend as much on what you do away from Duolingo as what you do on it.

-LingQ will help you turn your favourite content — such as books, blog posts, song lyrics and even Netflix shows — into your most effective lessons, taking your reading and listening proficiency to the next level.
+And LingQ will help you turn your favourite content — such as books, blog posts, song lyrics and even Netflix shows — into your most effective lessons, taking your reading and listening proficiency to the next level.

 It’s here that the learning takes place — not at the top of your Duolingo league.
 Don’t forget that!